bitbullcapitalfund/ccplatform/ccplatform/readme.txt

 				if float(price) >= 3000:
 					print(price)

-	4- Send signals to the exchange calling the publish(tuple) method.
-The tuple the send_signal method receives as the only parameter has this format (time, type, price).
+	4- Send signals to the exchange calling the self.pub.dispatch() method.
+This method receives a tuple that has this format (time, type, price). 'time' is a datetime object, type is a string containin 'BUY' or 'CLOSE' and price is a string containing the desired price of the order.
 		Example:

 		class ToyStrategy(Strategy):
 			def calculate(self, _time, price, _type):
 				if float(price) >= 3000:
-					self.send_signal((_time, 'BUY', 3000.00))
+					self.pub.dispatch((_time, 'BUY', 3000.00))

-	5- You can check the attribute 'accountState' to know if you are in or out of the market.
-This attribute can have to states: 'CLOSE' (out of the market) or 'BUY' (in the market).
+	5- You can check the attribute 'self.accountState' to know if you are in or out of the market.
+This attribute can have two states: 'CLOSE' (out of the market) or 'BUY' (in the market).
 		Example:

 		class ToyStrategy(Strategy):